AnnieMT/build-in-hxe-deploy-to-cloud/README.md

 ---

 ### A few notes
-- To conclude, with HANA Express, we developed a service on our way to the banking customer.
-When we arrived at the customer site, we were able to directly deploy the service into the Cloud.
+- To conclude, with SAP HANA, express edition, we were able to develop a service on the go, and also directly deploy the service in the cloud.
 For the data, we required a document store and a graph engine.
-Here we were able to leverage the new HANA noSQL capabilities.
-On top of that, we had the freedom of choice with regards to the programming language and decided to use Python for our service wrapper.
-Any data, any programming language, any deployment, this is HANA 2.
+Here we were able to leverage the new SAP HANA NoSQL capabilities.
+On top of that, we had the freedom to use the programming language of our choice and decided to use Python for our service wrapper.
+Any data, any programming language, any deployment, this is SAP HANA 2.0.

 ## Next Steps